Richard-Lee-21/school-dash-backend/README.md

 ## Prerequisites

-- A jailbroken Kindle device (tested on my old Kindle 10th Gen model)
+- A free Cloudflare account
-- Basic knowledge of Linux commands and shell scripting
+- Basic knowledge of JavaScript
-- Cloudflare worker to host the
-- SSH access to your Kindle
-- Image must be 8 bit grayscale in the correct resolution.
-  Find the correct resolution using `eips -i` command on the kindle.
+- A spirit for adventure 🏴‍☠️

 ## Installation